mitramir55/PassivePy/README.md

 passivepy = PassivePy.PassivePyAnalyzer(spacy_model)
 ```

 And at last, we have can either analyze the records in sentence- or corpus-level.
-Your dataset can be in any format (e.g., CSV, XLSX or XLS).; however, make sure to that it has at least one column with the text that needs to be analyzed
+Your dataset can be in any format (e.g., CSV, XLSX or XLS).; however, make sure to that it has at least one column with the text that needs to be analyzed.

+In case of large datasets, you can also add `batch_size = ...` and `n_process=...` to speed up the analysis (the default for both is 1).

 ```
 # sentence level: